Table of contents

 Hofstra University Hempstead, NY

-Executive resumes typically include five key sections: header, professional summary, work history, skills, and education.
+Executive resumes typically include five key sections: header, professional summary, work history, skills and education.
 The format you choose determines which aspects of your background to emphasize.

-Three main resume formats for executives:
+There are three main resume formats for executives:

 Which resume template is best for executives?

 Every executive resume should include five key sections: a header, professional summary, work history, skills and education.
-To make your resume stand out while ensuring it passes through Applicant Tracking Systems (ATS), consider using an ATS-friendly template that aligns with your industry and personal brand.
+To make your resume stand out while ensuring it passes through applicant tracking systems (ATS), consider using an ATS-friendly template that aligns with your industry and personal brand.

 A minimalist template is an excellent choice for executives across various sectors.
 Its clean, uncluttered design allows your achievements to take center stage while remaining easily scannable by both ATS and human readers.
 This style projects professionalism and efficiency, key traits for executive roles.